-Maximo Gomez Park or Domino Park as it is commonly known is where local Cuban’s gather daily for some very serious dominoes.
-Apparently, there is no gambling allowed but by the serious nature of the games being played and spectators reactions, one could wonder if a pension or two isn’t being supplemented.
+Maximo Gomez Park, or Domino Park as it is commonly known, is where local Cubans gather daily for some very serious dominoes.
+There is no gambling allowed, but by the serious nature of the games played and spectators’ reactions, one could wonder if a pension or two isn’t being supplemented.

-On the last Friday of the month, Little Havana holds Cultural Friday.
-The main street, Calle Ocho comes alive with food stalls, street markets and music.
+If you’re on the scout for cheap activities in Miami, on the last Friday of the month, Little Havana holds Cultural Friday.
+The main street, Calle Ocho, comes alive with food stalls, street markets and music.
 This was also where the Guinness Book Of Records was set for the world’s longest Conga line.

 Head to Espanola way.
 This little Mediterranean influenced street is famous for its mix of outdoor dining, cool boutiques and cafes.

-As we said, Miami is expensive, especially in the tourist areas but you can get a deal if you know where to look.
-Follow the locals lead and work the happy hours.
+As we said, Miami is expensive, especially in tourist areas.
+But you can get a deal if you know where to look.
+Follow the local’s lead and work the happy hours.